uniswapfoundation/v4-by-example/src/pages/fees/dynamic-fee/index.md

 - Design a v4 pool with a dynamic fee

 Uniswap v4 pools can support dynamic swap fees, and do not need to adhere to a static fee (0.05% / 0.30% / 1.0%).
-The hook needs to inherit `IDynamicFeeManager` and use `FeeLibrary.DYNAMIC_FEE_FLAG` in its `PoolKey.fee`.
+The hook needs to use `SwapFeeLibrary.DYNAMIC_FEE_FLAG` in its `PoolKey.fee`.

-Despite its name, the fee is *cached* by the `PoolManager` and an external call `PoolManager.updateDynamicFee()` is required to change the swap fee.
+Despite its name, the fee is *cached* by the `PoolManager` and *the hook* must call `PoolManager.updateDynamicSwapFee()` to change the swap fee.

 **Note: dynamic fees can be computed every swap, but incurs a gas overhead**